 Address Changes to the Project

-Tweaks and changes will need to hold.
+Tweaks and changes will need to be held.
 The only exception to this rule is if, without the changes, the solution is useless to a large portion of the users.
 If that scenario occurs, you should be able to buy more time to make the modification.

 Remember that as soon as the other users get in, there will be bugs coming in to fix.
 So, be sure to set that expectation for your client as well.
 Make sure he knows this is normal.
 And, be sure that you have people available to fix anything that causes major problems on Day 1.